-I grew up and lived in the Southern Hemisphere which helps me to bring a global perspective to my research interests in energy humanities and ecofiction.
+I grew up and lived in the Southern Hemisphere which helps me to bring a global perspective to my research interests in energy humanities, pedagogy and ecofiction.
 I'm convinced that literary studies has an urgent role to play in the design of alternative social frameworks.
 For this reason, I'm committed to classroom practices that can respond to a rapidly changing world.

 Keywords: ecofiction energy humanities petrofiction pedagogy

 I am currently at work on my new book project: